 Ed DeMarco is really feeling his oats, no doubt thanks to projections of profits at Fannie and Freddie paradoxically spurred by a housing shortage.
 (Those profits are at least partially derived from Fannie and Freddie evading local government transfer taxes, by the way, not DeMarco’s “responsible stewardship.”)
 He rejected principal reductions as a means to solve the foreclosure crisis.
 And now, he’s going after another potential solution floated by some local governments: eminent domain.
-FHFA sent a notice to the Federal Register indicating “concern” with the use of eminent domain to reset home loans.
+FHFA sent a notice to the Federal Register (PDF) indicating “concern” with the use of eminent domain to reset home loans.
 The short notice is available here:

 FHFA has significant concerns about the use of eminent domain to revise existing financial contracts and the alteration of the value of Enterprise or Bank securities holdings.
 In the case of the Enterprises, resulting losses from such a program would represent a cost ultimately borne by taxpayers.
 At the same time, FHFA has significant concerns with programs that could undermine and have a chilling effect on the extension of credit to borrowers seeking to become homeowners and on investors that support the housing market.